TheBranchDriftCatalyst/valhalla/readme.md

 kubectl -n kubernetes-dashboard create token admin-user
 # Status

-Currently a refactor of my drogon home lab to utilzie kubernetes and skaffold.
+Currently a refactor of my drogon home lab to utilzie kubernetes + skaffold + helm.
+Homelab hyper converged storage cluster.

 > This is only partially functional and until V1 is reached will continue to use the old repository drogon (private).

-This is a monorepo that does a few things.

-It runs drogon server (my home server)
-It runs my ephemeral staging enviroment
-It runs my private tools cluster

 ## TODO